Xenophobia and discrimination in Turkey: Against Arabs

-Turkey has a history of strong anti-Arabism, which has been on a significant rise because of the Syrian refugee crisis.
+Hatred and racism against Arabs has been on a significant rise because of the Syrian refugee crisis.
 Haaretz reported that anti-Arab racism in Turkey mainly affects two groups; tourists from the Gulf who are characterized as "rich and condescending" and the Syrian refugees in Turkey.
-Haaretz also reported that anti-Syrian sentiment in Turkey is metastasizing into a general hostility toward all Arabs including the Palestinians.
-Deputy Chairman of the İyi Party warned that Turkey risked becoming "a Middle Eastern country" because of the influx of refugees.
+Haaretz also reported that anti-Syrian sentiment in Turkey is metastasizing into a general hostility toward all Arabs including the Palestinians. Ümit Özdağ, a politician from the Victory Party, warned that Turkey risks becoming a "Middle Eastern country" due to the influx of Arab refugees, and he is also known for his racial rhetoric against Arab refugees and Arabs as a whole.